-Bridging loans are used to essentially bridge the gap between selling an existing property and purchasing a new one when you need to fund your new purchase before the sale of the current property goes through to avoid missing out on your dream home.
+Bridging loans are used to essentially bridge the gap between selling an existing property and purchasing a new one when you need to fund your new purchase before the sale of the current property goes through to avoid missing out on your dream investment property.
 We have put together this complete guide to answer several key questions about bridging loans, from exactly what a bridging loan is to how it works and what one can be used for.
 So read on to learn everything you need to know about getting a bridging loan in Ireland.

 What is a bridging loan?